railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 * Manufacturing lots (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production.
 They are usually identified by bar codes stuck on the products.
 The batch can be identied for your supplier or your company.

 * Tracking numbers are logistical lots by which you can identify the container for a set of products.
-This corresponds, for example, to the pallet numbers on which you can have several different products.
+This corresponds, for example, to the pallet numbers on which several different products are stocked.

 These lots can be encoded on all stock moves and, more precisely, on goods-in lines, internal moves and product deliveries.